Everest High Passes Trek - 15 Days

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
-We are proudly members of the Trekking agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our chairman, Mr. Ganesh Simkhada, was a formal Director of the Nepal Tourism Board (NTB) and formal General Secretary of the Nepal Mountaineering Association (NMA).
+We are proudly members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
+Our Founder, Mr. Ganesh Simkhada, was a former Director of Nepal Tourism Board (NTB) and former General Secretary of Nepal Mountaineering Association (NMA).
 To confirm your booking, we require a 10% advance payment.
-Payment options include major credit cards, bank transfers, Wise, and Western Union.
-After your arrival in Kathmandu, you can pay the remaining balance.
+Payment options include the Himalayan Bank online portal (on our website), major credit cards, bank transfers, Wise, and Western Union.
+After you arrive in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
-The specifics of how to pay will be sent to you via email after your reservation has been confirmed.
-Please make sure your passport has a minimum of 6 months of validation period remaining at your arrival date in Nepal.
+Please make sure your passport has a minimum of 6 months of validity remaining at your arrival date in Nepal.

 Last-minute booking

 We recommend booking your trek in advance.
 However, we also offer a last-minute booking option, which requires full payment 24 hours before departure.
-For the last-minute booking, please contact shreejan at +977-9810351300 or email us at info@theeverestholiday.com.
-Please note that last-minute treks may face delays due to circumstances beyond our control.
+For the last-minute booking, please contact Shreejan (Joe) at +977-9810351300 or email us at info@theeverestholiday.com Please note that last-minute treks may face delays due to circumstances beyond our control.

 TEH family